 This hands-on, project-based course is designed for students planning to enter an occupation or apprenticeship in manufacturing directly after graduation.
-Students swill work on a variety of manufacturing projects, developing knowledge and skills in design, fabrication, and problem solving and using tools and equipment such as engine lathes, milling machines, and welding machines.
+Students will work on a variety of manufacturing projects, developing knowledge and skills in design, fabrication, and problem solving and using tools and equipment such as welding machines.
 In addition, students may have the opportunity to acquire industry-standard certification and training.
 Students will develop an awareness of environmental and societal issues related to manufacturing and will learn about secondary school pathways that lead to careers in the industry.

-SHSM Manufacturing Technology (2 Credits) TMJ3E2 Grade 11 Workplace
+Manufacturing Technology 2 Credit TMJ3E2 Grade 11 Workplace

 This hands-on, project-based course is designed for students planning to enter an occupation or apprenticeship in manufacturing directly after graduation.
-Students will work on a variety of manufacturing projects, developing knowledge and skills in design, fabrication, and problem solving and using tools and equipment such as engine lathes, milling machines, and welding machines.
+Students will work on a variety of manufacturing projects, developing knowledge and skills in design, fabrication, and problem solving and using tools and equipment such as welding machines.
 In addition, students may have the opportunity to acquire industry-standard certification and training.
 Students will develop an awareness of environmental and societal issues related to manufacturing and will learn about secondary school pathways that lead to careers in the industry.

-SHSM Manufacturing Technology (2 Credits) TMJ4C2 Grade 12 College
+Manufacturing Technology: Welding 2 Credit TMJ4C2 Grade 12 Workplace

-This course enables students to further develop knowledge and skills related to machining, welding, print reading, computer numerical control (CNC), robotics, and design.
-Students will develop proficiency in using mechanical, pneumatic, electronic, and computer control systems in a project-based learning environment and may have opportunities to obtain industry-standard training and certification.
-Students will expand their awareness of environmental and societal issues and career opportunities in the manufacturing industry.
+This project-driven, hands-on course builds on students' experiences in manufacturing technology.
+Students will further develop knowledge and skills related to the use of welding machines, and other related tools and equipment as they design and fabricate solutions to a variety of technological challenges in manufacturing.
+Students may have opportunities to acquire industry-standard training and certification.
+Students will expand their awareness of environmental and societal issues and of career opportunities in the manufacturing industry.

-Prerequisite: TMJ3C2 or TMW3E1
+Prerequisite: TMJ3C2

-SHSM Manufacturing Technology (2 Credits) TMJ4E2 Grade 12 Workplace
+Manufacturing Technology: Welding 2 Credit TMJ4E2 Grade 12 Workplace